 We are contractually required by our franchise agreements to use the marketing and reservation system fees we collect for system-wide support activities.
-These expenditures help to enhance awareness and increase consumer preference for our brands.
+These expenditures help to enhance awareness, increase consumer preference for our brands and deliver guests to our franchisees.
 Greater awareness and preference promotes long-term growth in business delivery to our franchisees and increases the desirability of our brands to hotel owners and developers, which ultimately increases franchise fees earned by the Company.